MECLabTUDA/NCALab/whitepaper/paper.md

 # Ongoing Research

-A conference paper utilizing NCALab was recently accepted for presentation in [IPCAI 2025](https://ipcai.org), and will soon be published in IJCARS.
+A conference paper utilizing NCALab was recently accepted for presentation in [IPCAI 2025](https://ipcai.org), and was published in the _International Journal of Computer-Assisted Radiology and Surgery_ (@krumb2025encapsulate).

 # Acknowledgements